PoeCoh/Dreamland/README.md

 Serial Numbers will be formatted as YYYYMMDDHHMMSS###, then cast to base64, then printed as a QR in batches of 1000 (000-999)
   - The date is to ensure that no two serial numbers could possibly be identical
   - Casting in base64 is to dissasociate the serial number from a date as the actual date is irrelevant
-  - QR format to keep footprint as small as possible
+  - QR format to keep footprint as small as possible, last 3 digits will also be displayed in plain text at the bottom of the label as some form of distinguishable marking

 # Database Details
-Records will be held for a minimum of 4 years, after that the oldest records will be purged to make room for new records as required (Will prioritize keeping Shipping records).
-Management will be alerted if disk space reaches 80% with no records eligible for removal.
+Records will be held for a minimum of 4 years, after that the oldest records will be purged to make room for new records.
+Management will be alerted if disk space reaches x% with no more records eligible for removal.